hellowdan/performance-reports/README.md

-README
+#Performance Reports

-This project follows the flow:
+##This project follows the flow:
 1. reads tests results data from Jenkins output (json or csv)
 2. creates a new folder to place the genarated files
 3. creates a spreadsheet from a template in a Google Drive folder [2]